 However, Article 4 of the Removal Centres Regulation provides that a list of 9 general principles must be observed in all functioning and provision in the Centres, including prioritisation of persons with special needs, best interest of the child, confidentiality of personal data, due notification of residents and detainees on the nature and consequences of all proceedings they undergo, respect for right to religious affiliations and worship and non-discrimination.

 Another obstacle affecting applicants’ accommodation stems from marginalisation from local communities or other refugee populations, whereby people are forced to live in districts far from the city centre, hospitals, education centres and public buildings.
 Although the types of challenges vary depending on the province and the profile of the applicant, the most common problem is finding a suitable place to live in highly conservative Central and Eastern Anatolian cities.
-For instance, for applicants of African origin this issue demands more efforts due to prevalent racism.
+For instance, due to pervasive racism, applicants of African descent appear to be more discriminated when searching for accommodation.
+They primarily reside in shared residences in Esenyurt, Istanbul, and face significant discrimination when looking for a home.[4]
 In other provinces such as Hatay, Afghan asylum seekers live in an isolated community far away from the centre of Antakya, due to discrimination from both local and Syrian populations.
-In Ankara, however, they generally reside in the Altindağ neighbourhood together with Syrian refugees.
-In İstanbul, an increasing number of Afghans have settled in Küçüksu and Yenimahalle[3] and Zeytinburnu.[4]
-In Adana and Mersin, they mostly live in rural areas under precarious conditions with together with Syrians.[5]
+In Ankara, however, they generally reside in the Altındağ neighbourhood together with Syrian refugees.
+In İstanbul, an increasing number of Afghans have settled in Küçüksu and Yenimahalle[5] and Zeytinburnu.[6]
+In Adana and Mersin, they mostly live in rural areas under precarious conditions with together with Syrians.[7]

 [1] Article 95(3) LFIP.